This post contains affiliate links and I may earn a commission if you make a purchase.

 One of the most intimidating things about homeownership is how irreversible it feels.
 Mortgage, after all, is a word derived from Medieval French law, loosely translated as “death pledge.”

 When you sign for a 30-year mortgage, it’s easy to feel like the next three decades are set in stone.
 But that’s not necessarily true.

 You do have to invest some time in the home — selling for a profit in less than two years can subject you to a capital gains tax, and just think of the transaction fees piling up — but a home loan doesn’t doom you to the same address for the rest of your pre-AARP days.

-Also keep in mind that you can qualify to refinance your loan later down the road if interest rates drastically drop, or if you’d like turn your adjustable-rate mortgage into a fixed-rate.
+Also, keep in mind that you can qualify to refinance your loan later down the road if interest rates drastically drop or if you’d like to turn your adjustable-rate mortgage into a fixed rate.

 The most expensive thing you will ever buy will be your house.
 Buying your first house can be one of the happiest times as well as one of the most stressful times in your life.

-It’s a really big decision.
-You have to decide on the size, location and the cost.
+It’s a huge decision.
+You have to decide on the size, location, and cost.